 There are several treatment options for this condition from surgery to drugs depending on the cause.
-This will likely be decided by a neurologist after viewing an MRI or MRA.
+This will likely be decided by a neurologist after viewing an MRI or MRA., can see what trying to rule out on MRI here.
 Once a potential diagnosis of trigeminal neuralgia is made there is very little the dentist can do for the patient other than refer to neurologist or orofacial pain sub-specialist (Charles Greene or Joel Epstein).
 Common medications in use alone or in different combinations include carbamazepine, baclofen, phenytoin and gabapentin.

 I ran across this interesting more “holistic” approach of taking lemon fish oil 5 ml/day and palmitoyl ascorbate (PA) 1 g/twice daily; however, this sounds like “snake oil” to me.